 Once a law enforcement investigation determines that a student is missing, the Campus Dean of Students, in consultation with the SCC President or designee, will, within 24 hours of the determination, notify the Missing Person emergency contact(s) identified by the student on their Housing Reservation Contract.
 If the missing student is younger than 18 years of age and not an emancipated minor, the College will notify the custodial parent or guardian in addition to the emergency contact person identified by the student.

 Student Designation of Contact Person

-Each student residing in on-campus housing will be required to confidentially register with the College one or more individuals to be an emergency contact strictly for “missing persons” purposes.
-This information will be accessible only to authorized campus officials and will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
-Students have the option to opt out if they so choose.
+Each student residing in on-campus housing has the option and is encouraged, to confidentially register with the College one or more individuals to be an emergency contact strictly for “missing persons” purposes.
+This information will be confidential and accessible only to authorized campus officials and will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.

-The Vice President for Student Affairs or designee is charged with the administrative responsibility and authority to develop, monitor and report on detailed procedures and activities designed to implement missing student notification requirements.
+The Vice President for Student Success or designee is charged with the administrative responsibility and authority to develop, monitor and report on detailed procedures and activities designed to implement missing student notification requirements.

 Arts and Humanities

 Arts and Humanities expose students at SCC to the wider world of culture and instill in them an appreciation of art in its many forms.
 This includes various art modalities such as the visual arts (painting, sculpture, and ceramics), the performing arts (including instrumental music, vocal music, and theatre), and creative writing.
 Students learn how these various disciplines inform us about our world and provide both current and historical perspectives on society and its evolution.
 We find that students want to learn about the arts and humanities for many reasons, including training for vocations, participating in larger cultural conversations, practicing freedom of expression, honoring cultural legacies as members of global communities, and reflecting upon our shared values and identity.